aiekick/NoodlesPlate/README.md

 * support of transform feedback for extrac mesh from vertex/geometry/tesselation stage
 * Advanced UI system for extract panes to windows (thanks to Dear Imgui Docking/Viewport system)
 * Advanced theming system (thanks to Dear Imgui)
+* support vr (not pads for the moment, but pose and view dir is working perfectly)
 <ins>Features planned :</ins>
 * Node Graph (wip, not stable)
 * video / audio (playback / recording)
 * bvh player for uniforms
-* vr support ( let you define the buffer on eye / and use sticks)

 Binaries => https://github.com/aiekick/NoodlesPlate/releases